boegel/easybuild-wiki/FAQ.md

 If you setup your own repo without these subdirectories, keep in mind to put the original repo first in the pythonpaht, this way we can still extend the search path first.

-## Easybuild complains about an OS dependency, yet I am certain it is installed

-Currently easybuild's support for OS dependencies is lacking.
-It will try to find it using rpm and dpgk, but this is not perfect.
-If you know what you are doing, you can remove the OS dependency from the easyconfig file, and then build it.

-We are trying to remove as much os dependencies as possible, however we can not (yet) build an entire linux system from scratch.

 ## Can I add a dependency on an os specific package (rpm, deb) ##

 Yes, but better if you not, they are not really portable: